danikhan632/vortex_llvm/lldb/docs/use/tutorial.rst

 lldb also supports command completion for source file names, symbol names, file names, etc. Completion is initiated by a hitting a TAB.
-Individual options in a command can have different completers, so for instance the "--file <path>" option in "breakpoint" completes to source files, the "--shlib <path>" option to currently loaded shared libraries, etc. We can even do things like if you specify "--shlib <path>", and are completing on "--file <path>", we will only
+Individual options in a command can have different completers, so for instance, the "--file <path>" option in "breakpoint" completes to source files, the "--shlib <path>" option to currently loaded shared libraries, etc. We can even do things like if you specify "--shlib <path>", and are completing on "--file <path>", we will only